|Joe Lynch MPH, RS |

 Things we do

-- Sanitarians respond to rodent complaints filed by general public
+- Respond to rodent complaints filed by general public

-- We conduct surveys to identify potential rodent harborage locations
+- Conduct surveys to identify potential rodent harborage locations

-- We routinely provide rodent-proofing recommendations that may help a homeowner or tenant eliminate conditions that serve to attract and sustain rodents
+- Provide rodent-proofing recommendations that may help a homeowner or tenant eliminate conditions that serve to attract and sustain rodents

-- CCBH works closely with local community officials to help address property conditions that may be contributing to a rodent infestation
+- Work closely with local community officials to help address property conditions that may be contributing to a rodent infestation

 - Properly store all garbage in sturdy containers with tight-fitting lids.
 In commercial settings, dumpster lids must be kept closed and drain holes must be screened or sealed.